SarthakMakhija/tech-lessons/_posts/2021-12-21-invoking-C-from-GO.md

 This is how the beginning of our go file looks like -
 - Go package is `linkedlist`
+- Adding the line `#cgo CFLAGS: -g -Wall` compiles the C code with gcc options: (-g) which is used to enable debug symbols and (-Wall) which is used to enable all warnings
+- `linkedlist.h` is included for our linked list related functions
-- The import "C" allows us to interface with C code
+- The import "C" allows us to integrate with C code
 - The comments above `import C` represent the actual C code that will be consumed by the rest of our golang code
-- We include `linkedlist.h` for our linked list related functions
-- Adding the line `#cgo CFLAGS: -g -Wall` compiles the C files with the gcc options: -g which is used to enable debug symbols and -Wall which is used to enable all warnings

 Let's add `Put` in Golang.